 So now Microsoft, which now has its own Linux distributions, has applied to join this private security list.

-This list, (linux-distros), includes developers from FreeBSD, the and most of the major Linux distributions.
-For example, the mailing list can be seen by developers of Canonical, Debian, Red Hat, SUSE distributions, but also cloud services such as Amazon Web Services (AWS) and Oracle.
+This list, (linux-distros), includes developers from FreeBSD, NetBSD, and most of the major Linux distributors.
+For example, mailing lists can be viewed by developers of Canonical, Debian, Red Hat, SUSE, but also cloud services such as Amazon Web Services (AWS) and Oracle.

 The purpose of this mailing list is to "report and discuss security issues that have not yet been made public (but will be made public very soon)".